CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 1. TOC
 {:toc}

-CluedIn is an Azure Managed Application (AMA) that is deployed within your company's Azure infrastructure.
-As a managed application, CluedIn is easy to deploy and operate.
-In addition, our support team can help you with the installation processes.

 In this article, you will learn about the decisions you need to make before starting the CluedIn installation process.

 ![Business decisions before installation](../../assets/images/ama/install-guide/overview-first-step.png)